andreafabrizi/Dropbox-Uploader/plugins/thunar/README.md

 ## How to use

-1. In order to get a link, right click on a file and choose "Dropbox: share link" option.
+**1. In order to get a link, right click on a file and choose "Dropbox: share link" option.**
-2. You should see a notify-send popup with information about ready-to-share link.
-3. Your link has been copied to your clipboard!

-Simply right-click on a file...

 ![thunar-dropbox01](https://cloud.githubusercontent.com/assets/11591703/14191395/f833afda-f797-11e5-96db-b779e1919248.jpg)

-...click to share it...
+**2. You should see a notify-send popup with information about ready-to-share link.**

 ![thunar-dropbox02](https://cloud.githubusercontent.com/assets/11591703/14191398/f856abc0-f797-11e5-9b14-93e5b75411a1.jpg)

-...and after few seconds a link to the file will be copied to your clipboard (ctrl+v to paste it)!
+**3. Your link has been copied to your clipboard!**

 _NB:_ it takes about one-two seconds to generate the link, so don't immediately try to paste the link!